uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 `$ ssh cs15lwi23xxx@ieng6.ucsd.edu`

 **Note**: it is *cs one five lowercase L*.
 Also, you do not need to type in `$` when you are using the terminal.
 It is a convention for how commands are written.

+Since this is most probably the first time you have connected to this server, a message will show up.

+`⤇ ssh cs15lwi23xxx@ieng6.ucsd.edu
+The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
+RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
+Are you sure you want to continue connecting (yes/no/[fingerprint])? `

+Type `yes` and press enter.
+Then it will ask for you